 A list of associate members is established for each committee and these associate members may be named to subcommittees.

-A Member of Parliament who is not a member of a committee may participate in the proceedings at the discretion of the committee but may not move motions, vote or be counted in the quorum.
+A Member of Parliament who is not a member of a committee may participate in the proceedings at the discretion of the committee but may neither move motions, nor vote, nor be counted for the purposes of a quorum.

 The Chair and Vice-Chairs of standing committees are elected by the members of the committee.
 As provided for in the Standing Orders, the Chair is chosen from amongst the government members of the committee with the exception of five committees where the Chairs are chosen from the Official Opposition (the Standing Committees on Access to Information, Privacy and Ethics; on Government Operations and Estimates; on Public Accounts; on the Status of Women; and the Standing Joint Committee on Scrutiny of Regulations).

 The first Vice-Chair is chosen from the Official Opposition members of the committee, and the second Vice-Chair from an opposition party other than the Official Opposition, except for the five committees mentioned above.

 Role, Powers and Responsibilities

 The Chair serves as the presiding officer of the committee and the spokesperson through whom all matters are channelled.
 The Chair has the power to maintain order and decorum and to decide all questions of order and procedure.
 Decisions of the Chair, when rendered, are not debatable but may be appealed to the committee.
 The Chair of a committee casts a vote only in order to break a tie.

 Since the Standing Orders were amended in June 2017, the Chair of a committee may not bring a debate to an end while there are members present who still wish to participate, unless a time limit has been adopted by the committee or by the House.
 A decision of the Chair in this regard may not be subject to an appeal to the committee.
 The Speaker has the power to rule on the matter should it be brought to his attention by any Member.